arocavanaclocha/helios/README.md

 Define the current testing Scenario:
 * name and remarks
 * created_date, updated_date
-* compose the  spatial scenario:

-Define the spatial cube, where the DUT (Device Under Test) is in the center:
+* the spatial scenario cube, where the DUT (Device Under Test) is in the center:
 <p align="center">
     <img src="imgs/SpatialComposer.png" alt="Spatial Composer Sketch" width="500"/>
 </p>

-The default size of the spatial cube is a 3x3 matrix.
+The default size of the spatial scenario cube  is a 3x3 matrix.
 This will be used for balancing light in the xyz coordinates.

 ### Architect > Scenario > Manage Luminaires